Information for Project Organisers

 Congratulations on your successful application to the Equality Fund, and all the best with your project!

-You can get started as soon as you have signed your Equality Fund Acceptance Letter at the information meeting.
+You can get started as soon as you have signed your Equality Fund Acceptance Letter at the projects debrief meeting.
 Please don't hesitate to contact the Equality Officer throughout the year about any issues that may arise with your project.
 The Equality Officer is always happy to help you with

 - arranging reimbursements of your project expenses